cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 <summary>Usage Based Billing</summary>
 <div>

-**What is it for?**
+**Who is it for?**

-Customers that want to be alerted when usage of a product goes above a set level.
+Customers who want to receive a notification when usage of a product goes above a set level.

 **Included with**